nullx27/Splitdown/readme.md

 I implemented an experimental version of the WordPress Media Manager.
 At the moment it does not work in distraction free mode.
 Since Markdown doesn't support css classes for elements, I need to write a showdown extension to fix this, so images can be displayed properly.
-As always this may take some time to implement, because I work alone in my spare time on this :) If you want to help, just fork this project and submit a pull request for your changes.
+As always this may take some time to implement, because I work alone in my spare time on this :) If you want to help, just fork this project and submit a pull request with your changes.

 **If you find a bug or have a suggestion leave a ticket at https://github.com/Necrotex/Splitdown/issues.**